OpenSourceEconomics/dags/docs/source/dep-01-namespaces.md

 taxes and transfers system, two different transfer programs will have many similar concepts (eligibility criteria, benefits, ...).
-In case one wants to process a panel dataset with dimensions year × variables, often one will have to do this at a granular level for some variables in some years, but at for all years at the same time for other variables.
+In case one wants to process a panel dataset with dimensions year × variables, often one will have to do this at a granular level for some variables in some years, but for all years at the same time for other variables.
 In both cases, disambiguation via string manipulations on the user side is repetitive and error-prone.
 As a result, code becomes unmanageable.